RobBollons/robbollons.github.io/about.md

 permalink: /about/
 ---

-Congratulations, you've finally found it.
 This is the blog of Rob Bollons (me) and this is what i'm all about:

 ### Technicalisms
 Team Leader .
 Full Stack Developer .
 Vim Practitioner .
 Former Microsoft Lover .
 Current Linux Aficionado .
 Code Agnostic .
 Technology Agnostic